-Our teams are still dispensing relief aid and working on an ambitious programme of helping more than 800,000 children who need long-term support.
-But we can't do this without you:
+We've launched an ambitious programme of helping more than 800,000 children who need long-term support.

 We have now delivered over 400,000 litres of drinking water to the most affected coastal communities on Leyte island.